Film Faced Plywood for Concrete Formwork: The Complete Guide

 Is film faced plywood the same as MDO or HDO plywood?

-No. MDO (Medium Density Overlay) and HDO (High Density Overlay) use a resin-fibre overlay bonded to the face, while film faced plywood uses a pressed phenolic or melamine film.
+No. MDO (Medium Density Overlay) and HDO (High Density Overlay) use a resin-fibre overlay bonded to the face, while film faced plywood uses a pressed phenolic film.
 Film faced is closer in performance to HDO than MDO.
-In practice, 220 g/m² phenolic film faced plywood delivers HDO-comparable reuse cycles and surface quality at a lower per-sheet cost for volume orders.
+In practice, 220 g/m² phenolic film faced plywood with PF core glue delivers HDO-comparable reuse cycles and surface quality at a lower per-sheet cost for volume orders.

 Category